dipu-bd/lightnovel-crawler/README.md

                         Profile page url of the novel -q QUERY, --query QUERY
                         Novel query followed by list of source sites.
+  -o OUTPUT_PATH, --output OUTPUT_PATH
-  -f, --force           Force replace any existing folder -b, --byvol           Build separate books by volumes --login USER PASSWD   User name/email address and password for login --all                 Download all chapters
+                        Path where the downloads to be stored -f, --force           Force replace any existing folder -i, --ignore          Ignore any existing folder (do not replace) -b, --byvol           Build separate books by volumes --login USER PASSWD   User name/email address and password for login --all                 Download all chapters